pbanuru/AnkifySong/ankifysong/README.md

 [Kapwing Online Tool](https://www.kapwing.com/studio/editor) seems like a good tool for creating SRTs from scratch.

 ## Learning Tips
-Add notes to your cards, see `lyrics_annotated.srt` in comparison to `lyrics.srt`.
+Add notes to your cards, see `ankifysong/lyrics_annotated.srt` in comparison to `ankifysong/lyrics.srt`.
 This can provide more information as to meaning, and can decrease the need to back and forth translate things.
 I find ChatGPT to be an awesome tool to write lyric phrase explanations.
-That's what I used for `lyrics_annotated.srt`.
+That's what I used for `ankifysong/lyrics_annotated.srt`.
 The GPT Api can also be used to programmatically write explanations!
 I haven't added this feature yet.
 If you want to, please make a PR!